wscds/Mix-Paste/README.md

 # Augmentation Matters: A Mix-Paste Method for X-Ray Prohibited Item Detection under Noisy Annotations

-This repository contains the source code for the paper *"Augmentation Matters: A Mix-Paste Method for X-Ray Prohibited Item Detection under Noisy Annotations."* The Mix-Paste method enhances detection performance, particularly when dealing with noisy annotations in X-ray images.
+This repository contains the source code for the paper *"Augmentation Matters: A Mix-Paste Method for X-Ray Prohibited Item Detection under Noisy Annotations."*

 ## Environment Setup